Syrian Salvation Government: Ministries

-The SSG consists of eleven ministries, under each of which numerous departments and directorates operate.
+The SSG consisted of eleven ministries, under each of which numerous departments and directorates operated.
 The SSG originally comprised ten ministries, with the eleventh, the Ministry of Information, being formed in 2023.
-Five institutions operate independently of a ministry and report directly to the prime minister.
+Five institutions operated independently of a ministry and reported directly to the prime minister.

-Ministerial nominees are evaluated based on several criteria, including age and academic qualifications.
-The nomination process involves discussions with the Shura Council's committees, elites and relevant community and professional bodies.
+Ministerial nominees were evaluated based on several criteria, including age and academic qualifications.
+The nomination process involved discussions with the Shura Council's committees, elites and relevant community and professional bodies.